 The trust gap must be repaired

-For many guests, the sudden shutdown shook confidence in branded alternative accommodations.
-Rebuilding that trust will take time and improved communication.
+For many guests, the sudden shutdown created uncertainty and eroded trust in branded alternative accommodations.
+Rebuilding that confidence will require consistent service, transparent communication, and visible accountability from both hotel brands and their partners.

 How This Affects Marriott Customers Right Now